Poland men's national volleyball team: 2011

 After lacklustre previous year the head coach and a number of players were replaced.
 Andrea Anastasi began work as head coach on 23 February 2011, when Poland was ranked 11th in the FIVB ranking.
 His assistant was Andrea Gardini.

 They started season without an important players like Zagumny, Winiarski or Wlazły.
 The team started with the World League 2011.
 Poland as host was in final tournament, which was held at Ergo Arena in Gdańsk.
 During a first match against Bulgaria, an opposite hitter – Zbigniew Bartman injured.
 Despite this Poland won after tie-break.
 Then Poland lost with Italy (0–3) and beat Argentina in five sets.
 They went to the semi-final, but lost the match against Russia (1–3).
 On 10 July 2011 Poland won first medal of the World League in history.
-Polish achieved individual awards – Bartosz Kurek was the Best Scorer and Krzysztof Ignaczak the Best Libero.
+Polish achieved individual awards – Bartosz Kurek was the Best scorer and Krzysztof Ignaczak the Best libero.

 In the same year the Polish national team wanted to defend a title of European Champion from 2009.
 The team, without injured Zbigniew Bartman, won in playoff round with Czech Republic and went to quarterfinals.
 In Karlovy Vary beat Slovakia (3–0).
 Then they moved to Vienna and lost the match against Italy (0–3).
 Poles again played the 3rd place match.
 On 18 September 2011 they beat the winners of World League 2011 – Russia (3–1) and achieved their second bronze in 2011.
-In addition, individual award for Best Server received Bartosz Kurek.
+In addition, individual award for Best server received Bartosz Kurek.

 In November was the first chance to qualify for the 2012 Summer Olympics.
 At FIVB World Cup 2011 won 9 of 11 matches.
 They lost with Iran (2–3), Brazil (2–3) and Russia (2–3).
 Polish national team won promotion to the Olympics on 3 December 2011, when they won first two sets against Brazil (this one point gave them place on the podium).
 In conclusion Poland won the silver medal, and repeated the success of the FIVB World Cup 1965, where Poland achieve silver too.
 For the first time in the history Polish national team won three medals in one year.
-One of individual awards received middle-blocker Marcin Możdżonek, who was Best Blocker.
+One of individual awards received middle-blocker Marcin Możdżonek, who was Best blocker.

-Polish men's national volleyball team was elected the best team of 2011 in 77th Plebiscyt Przeglądu Sportowego 2011 in Poland and Bartosz Kurek was 2nd in the Top 10 of Polish Athlets in the same competition.
+Polish men's national volleyball team was elected the best team of 2011 in 77th Plebiscyt Przeglądu Sportowego 2011 in Poland and Bartosz Kurek was 2nd in the Top 10 of Polish Athletes in the same competition.